Canon G1 X Mark II vs Sony A77

 Travel and landscape photographers will find it useful that the A77 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A77 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
+Both the G1X Mark II and the A77 have been discontinued, but can regularly be found used on eBay.
+The A77 was replaced by the Sony A77 II, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G1 X Mark II or the Sony A77 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.